avine/bem-flex-grid/README.md

 </div>
 ```

-You can add actions to the header using the optional element `.bfg__action`.
+You can add multiple actions to the header using the optional element `.bfg__action`.

 ```html
 <div class="bfg">